Making Changes: Sept 13-14th and Oct 11-12th

 What will I do in the Winter School programme?

-This is the only rounded ceramics training programme of its kind in Ireland, combining making, teaching and business development skills training, and including work experience.
+The Winter School weekends (November and December) offer you the only rounded ceramics training programme of its kind in Ireland, combining making, teaching and business development skills training, and including work experience.
 Our objective is to bring participants to a point where they are able to run their own pottery/craft businesses based on making and/or teaching.

 Who is it suitable for?